 Why Laser Photos Look Flat or “Plastic”

-A laser photo often looks flat because toner sits on top of the printer paper instead of soaking in.
+Laser photos often look flat because the toner sits on top of the paper instead of soaking in.
 When laser printers use heat to fix toner, the surface becomes smooth and slightly shiny.
-This can make photos on a laser look hard or plastic-like.
+This can make photos look a bit hard or even slightly plastic-like.

 Using glossy paper or glossy photo paper can increase this effect.
 The shine reflects light, which hides small details.
 Even when you use photo paper for laser printers, the image may still lack softness.
 This is normal behaviour for laser technology and not a printer fault.

-Laser printers make sharp edges and bold colours.
+Laser printers are great at producing sharp edges and bold colours.
 They struggle with soft colour transitions.
-This is why many users feel laser printers better suit graphics than personal photos.
+That’s why many people feel laser printers are better for graphics than personal photos.

-Screen vs Print: Why Colors Never Match Exactly
+Screen vs Print: Why Colours Never Match Exactly

 Photos look bright and vivid on screens because screens use light.
 Printing works differently.
-When printing on photo paper, colors depend on toner, paper coating, and heat.
+When printing on photo paper, colours depend on toner, paper coating, and heat.

-With laser and inkjet printers, color differences are common.
+With laser and inkjet printers, colour differences are common.
 Laser printing uses dry toner.
 Inkjet printing, on the other hand, uses liquid ink, which blends better.
-A laser-based printers can make images that look darker.
+A laser-based printer can make images that look darker.
 They may also seem less colourful than those on your phone or computer.

-Using coated paper or laser photo paper helps control color spread, but it cannot fully match screen colors.
+Using coated paper or laser photo paper helps control colour spread, but it cannot fully match screen colours.
 This difference is part of how printing works, not a mistake.

 Detail Loss: Shadows, Highlights, and Fine Textures